Zapratkyn/webserv/README.md

 Sometimes you'll get it later on a line called 'Referer'

-We need to check both every time
+We need to check both every time > Done

 =============